|

 Catnip

-Catnip will repel harmful beetle pests like Colorado potato, Japanese beetles, and flea beetles.
-The plants can also help repel aphids and squash bugs.
+Grow catnip and help repel harmful beetle pests like Colorado potato, Japanese, and flea beetles.
+The plants can also help control aphids and squash bugs.
 It’s a great herb to add to your beet bed for general pest protection.

 Plant the catnip near your beets to achieve the best results.
 Catnip also offers a clever solution for one of the beets’ most common pests – voles and mice.
 This herb will attract cats to your garden, which in turn will help deal with your rodent problem.